Discover crystal clear water at the Lake Eacham Crater Lakes, an extinct volcanic crater lake in the Atherton Tablelands near Cairns.

 Furthermore, since there are no connecting streams or creeks, the water is always calm.
 Just remember that it is very deep and you will need to be able to swim of course.

 The only other animals you might expect to find in the water are the Lake Eacham rainbowfish (Melanotaenia eachamensis).
 This is an endangered and endemic species of freshwater fish that is unique to the area.

-Brining a SUP will allow you to explore the lake further and find some calm spots away from the crowds to soak in the tropical rainforest ambience.
+Bringing a SUP will allow you to explore the lake further and find some calm spots away from the crowds to soak in the tropical rainforest ambiance.

 You can easily deploy your kayak, canoe, or small boat from the boat ramp directly in front of the large picnic area.

 Yes, there is one crocodile living in Lake Eacham.
 This guy is a freshwater crocodile and is completely harmless.
 These crocodiles feed on small fish and will never attack a human unless stepped on or attacked.

 Chances are, you won't spot this guy, he's very good at hiding!

 Do you like the sound of the region and up for staying near Lake Eacham for a night or two?

 Don't worry, I've got you covered with the three below suggestions.
 All are situated very close to the lakes, as well as everything you'd need from supermarkets to restaurants like the Lake Eacham Roadhouse.

 1. Lake Eacham Tourist Park & Cabins Cabin & Camping